oamg/leapp/docs/source/working-with-workflows.md

     short_name = 'example'
     description = '''No description has been provided for the Example workflow.'''

-    # Template for phase definition - The order in which the phase classes are defined
+    # Template for a phase definition.
+The order in which the phase classes are defined
-    # within the Workflow class represents the execution order
+    # within the Workflow class represents the execution order.
     #
     # class PhaseName(Phase):
     #    name = 'phase_name'